Course Listings

 - Knowledge of the goals, aims and objectives of research in the topic area.

-This course is designed to provide the student with an in-depth understanding of topics in research bioethics and responsible conduct of research in areas of health and medicine, as they relate to research in rural, remote and marginalized communities.
+This course is designed to provide students with an in-depth understanding of topics in research bioethics and responsible conduct of research in areas of health and medicine, as they relate to research in rural, remote and marginalized communities.
 This course will include consideration of the moral, ethical and philosophical implications of health research and the principles of responsible conduct of research in the context of national and international standards.

-Learner Outcomes:
+Learning Outcomes:

 - Knowledge of ethical issues related to the design, implementation, interpretation and dissemination of health research projects.